nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The Windows 10 Objects goes one step further by recording instances of this event and providing workarounds for specific cases.
 These include announcing correct text for Edge alerts (see below), preventing repeat announcements in some apps and so on.

+#### Recognizing various dialogs

+Some windows are actually dialogs.
+These include pop-up dialog for uninstaling apps, various dialogs found in Settings app and so on.

+In old add-on releases, NVDA would consult a list of known dialog class names in hopes of catching a dialog.
+In newer releases, especially if run on Windows 10 Redstone 5, UIA IsDialog property is used to catch dialog elements.
+Once dialogs are recognized, NVDA will read contents of these dialogs automatically when they appear.

 ## App modules for universal apps

 In addition to Windows 10 Objects global plugin, the add-on comes with app modules designed to provide extra support for various universal apps that comes with Windows 10.
 These modules include enhancers and/or fixers, broadly divided into five categories: